-Funding is determined annually and with significant reductions in government funding in previous years this has exposed the College to falls in income.
+Funding is determined annually and with significant reductions in government funding in recent years this has exposed the College to falls in income.
 Though absolute reductions in recurrent funding has now ceased there is an increased proportion of income that has to be earned through fees, loans and charges from individuals and increasing commercial activity with employers.
-A reserves balance in the region of £5m has been identified in order to supporting the College for a period of not less than 6 months.

-As at the balance sheet date the Unrestricted Income and Expenditure reserve stands at £9,522k (2017: £8,344k).
+As at the balance sheet date the Unrestricted Income and Expenditure reserve stands at £9,444k (2018: £9,522k).
 It is the Corporation's intention to increase reserves over the life of the strategic plan through the generation of annual operating surpluses.